minorgod/adaptive-images/readme.txt

    solution specially adapted for WordPress.
  - Many-many thanks to "railgunner" for the initial idea in the forum and to the Pressidium team for helping with debugging the CDN/Varnish/external caching service feature.
+ - Also, many thanks to my good friend and colleague Antonis Zachopoulos for the countless times that he provided ideas and debugging hints.

 Thank you for using the plugin and, please, do let us know how it works (or doesn't work) for you.
 We love comments and creative feedback!